-Jim is staring at the into the slow patterns swirling in his coffee, feeling the wheels of his mind driving him full of motivation.
+Jim is staring into the slow patterns swirling in his coffee, feeling the wheels of his mind driving him full of motivation.
 These are the mornings that he lives for, when he is presented with a challenge that will demand everything from him.

 Jim has a marketing presentation today and right now has nothing.
-Up until now, he has been running around removing obstactles for his younger team members, standing in to help them bounce ideas, and offering guidance.
+Up until now, he has been running around removing obstacles for his younger team members, standing in to help them bounce around ideas, and offering guidance on their problems.
 And the team has come up with some really strong ideas that he believes in.

 What Jim Doesn't Know

 Shortly Jim will make his daily todo list, like he would with other day planning softwarehowever he doesn't know that:

 - He will face mental resistance when beginning to outline his marketing presentation.

 - He will be interrupted with a high priority E-mail from another team, asking for some additional information they need to continue their project.